From the German 'Kabinettskriege' - Cabinet Wars: a period of limited conflict from the Peace of Westphalia (1648) to the French Revolution (1789).

 The Royalists were commanded by His Majesty King Charles (me).

 Tercios requires the players to place an order card face down next to each unit at the start of every game turn.
 Then after dicing for initiative (who goes first), take it in turns to activate a unit to carry out its order; this is automatic when the unit is fresh (has taken no hits or 'wear' in Tercios terminology) but otherwise has to be diced for against the unit's discipline rating.
-The orders restrict what a unit may do, provide bonuses or penalties for some actions, and how it may respond if attacked - these are indicated one the cards.
+The orders restrict what a unit may do, provide bonuses or penalties for some actions, and how it may respond if attacked - these bonuses and reaction options are indicated on the cards.

 ... with Rupert's Horse leading the advance for the Royalist right wing.